1099 vs W-2 Calculator

 Can I negotiate 1099 to W-2 conversion?

 Sometimes.
-If company misclassifies you (you work set hours, use their equipment, can't work for others), IRS says you're an employee—report them or negotiate conversion.
-Leverage: 'I love this role, but 1099 costs me $X in taxes/benefits.
+If company misclassifies you (you work set hours, use their equipment, can't work for others), IRS says you're an employee—report them or negotiate conversion. use: 'I love this role, but 1099 costs me $X in taxes/benefits.
 Can we discuss W-2 at $Y salary (15-20% less than 1099 rate)?'
 Many companies prefer W-2 for long-term workers (avoids misclassification lawsuits).
 Red flag: they refuse and insist 1099 even though you work like an employee.
+Our 1099 Vs W2 Calculator makes this easy.

 When is 1099 worth it?